 The dreaded money talk.
 Often one of the most uncomfortable moments of any design project, it’s also one of the most crucial.
-Many clients hesitate to tell contractors how much they’re willing to spend on a project, because they’re afraid it will turn the job bidding process into something subjective.
+Have you hesitated to tell contractors how much they’re willing to spend on a project, for fear that they might take advantage?
+You’re not alone.
 However, letting your interior designer in on the secret of your budget early in the conversation will help us to manage your expectations moving forward.

 Nearly as anxiety-inducing as the budget talk, but just as important, we’ll also need to know your timeline before we get started.
-Always be sure to tell your designer early on if you’re hoping to have everything finished before a holiday or major event.
-Not only will we have a better idea of which of our contractors and suppliers will be right for your job, but we’ll also be able to let you know if your expectations are feasible before you move into the bidding and purchasing phase.
+Telling your designer early about any holiday plans or major events will save a lot of heartache in the end!
+Not only will it give us a better idea of which, contractors and suppliers will be right for your job, but we’ll also be able to let you know if your expectations are feasible before you move into the bidding and purchasing phase.

-In order to help you get started preparing your realistic budget and timeline, we’ve put together a list of average costs and timeframes for various areas of remodel and furnishing projects.
+Let’s start preparing your realistic budget and timeline!
+Take a look at this list of average costs and timeframes for various remodel and furnishing projects.

 1. COUNTERTOPS: $700-1,500 per slab of quartz or granite + about $60/square foot for fabrication and installation

 2. PLUMBING: around $5,000-7,000 for a master bath, $10,000 + for a kitchen, not including installation